datalore92/antivirus/README.md

 # Simple Antivirus Scanner

-A basic antivirus scanner built with Qt that can scan files for malicious signatures.
+A basic antivirus scanner built with Qt that can scan files for malicious signatures and perform real-time malware detection using the abuse.ch API.

 ## Features